UltraCart/rest_api_v2_sdk_java/docs/OauthApi.md

 String clientId = "clientId_example"; // String | The OAuth application client_id.
 String grantType = "grantType_example"; // String | Type of grant
-String code = "code_example"; // String | Authorization code received back from the browser redirect String redirectUri = "redirectUri_example"; // String | The URI that you redirect the browser to to start the authorization process
+String code = "code_example"; // String | Authorization code received back from the browser redirect String redirectUri = "redirectUri_example"; // String | The URI that you redirect the browser to start the authorization process
 String refreshToken = "refreshToken_example"; // String | The refresh token received during the original grant_type=authorization_code that can be used to return a new access token try {
     OauthTokenResponse result = apiInstance.oauthAccessToken(clientIdgrantTypecoderedirectUrirefreshToken);